Canadian-Geospatial-Platform/geoview/docs/app/geoview-layer/map-config/README.md

 ## navBar

 The `navBar` property is optional and its type is `TypeNavBarProps`.
 It is used to define the controls available on the navigation bar.
-When its value is undefined, the default `['zoom' | 'fullscreen' | 'fullextent']` will be used.
+When its value is undefined, the default `['zoom' | 'fullscreen' | 'home', 'location', 'export']` will be used.

 ## components

-The `components` property is optional and its type is `TypeMapComponents` which is an array whose value domain is `'app-bar', 'footer-bar', 'nav-bar', 'north-arrow', 'overview-map'`.
+The `components` property is optional and its type is `TypeMapComponents` which is an array whose value domain is `'north-arrow', 'overview-map'`.

 ## corePackages